Preview

 (Cover image from IMAGO)

-You can follow every game from the FA Cup with FotMob this season – featuring deep stats coverage, xG, and player ratings.
+You can follow every game LaLiga with FotMob this season – featuring deep stats coverage, xG, and player ratings.
 Download the free app here.

 Team news